pengjoshua/twittermarkovchain/README.md

 # twitter-markov-chain
 A Markov chain generator app using user tweets.
-Made with React, Express, and Twitter API.
+Made with React, Express, Google Firebase, and the Twitter API.
+Now with user authentication and save/delete tweet functionality.

 ## Challenge